SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 ---
-title:  "How does it feel like to be ahead?"
+title:  "What does it feel like to be ahead?"
 date:   2021-11-26
-feature_image: "/sm_blog/assets/images/how-does-it-feels-like-to-be-ahead-images/mindset.jpg"
+feature_image: "/sm_blog/assets/images/what-does-it-feels-like-to-be-ahead-images/mindset.jpg"
 categories: School Life-lessons
 ---